nsr7t/Django-REST-API/README.md

 <h2>Installation Steps:</h2>

-<p>◾First, Make a new virtual envirnoment, by running follwing command</p>
+<p>◾First, Make a new virtual envirnoment, by running the follwing commands</p>

 ```
 pipenv shell